Invasion U.S.A. (album)

-Invasion USA is the fourth studio album by the American punk rock band The Riverdales.
+Invasion USA is the fourth studio album by the American punk rock band the Riverdales.
 It was the first Riverdales album in six years.
 The album's song titles are almost exclusively taken from titles of old sci-fi and horror movies of the 1950s and 1960s, particularly of those featured on the popular television program, Mystery Science Theater 3000.
 The lyrics to Gemini Man were printed on the back of the vinyl and is the second time the Riverdales released any lyrics to the public.
-The album marks the permanent return of the band and led to their fifth and final studio album, Tarantula which Ben Weasel said should have been a second part of Invasion U.S.A.
+The album marked the return of the band and led to their fifth and final studio album, Tarantula which Ben Weasel said should have been a second part of Invasion U.S.A.